 While he was at Notre Dame, Wettstein met a professor studying the philosophy of religion.
 In one of their conversations, the professor spotted an ant hill and remarked that without God, his life would be as meaningless as the lives of the ants on the hill.
 But for Wettstein, this didn't seem like a case of meaninglessness at all.
 It occurred to him that people who believe strongly in God could still feel their lives are meaningless.
 On the other hand, atheists who have significant projects and relationships could feel their lives are full of meaning.
 So, it seems to still be unclear as to how religion helps bring meaning to a person's life.

-- Ian Shoales The Sixty-Second Philosopher (Seek To 00:49:59): What is the meaning of life?
+- Sixty-Second Philosopher (Seek To 00:49:59): What is the meaning of life?
 Throughout the millennia, different philosophers had different answers.
 Existentialists think life has no meaning.
 Wittgenstein believed that the question itself was meaningless.
 Darwinians, of course, thought the meaning of life was to produce more life.
 If we change the question to be how to gain satisfaction from life, we get a whole new set of answers.